 ice soda water (non-compulsory)

-Steep the peach within the wine for at least 1/2 an hour, but as much as half of an afternoon, inside the refrigerator.
-Serve it over ice, with the mint or basil submerged if you fancy it, and top with an insignificant splash of soda water.
+Steep the peach in the wine for at least half an hour, but as much as half an afternoon, inside the refrigerator.
+Serve it over ice, with the mint or basil submerged if you like, and top with an insignificant splash of soda water.

 Italian Pimms.
-Drink the wine, then fish the peach from your glass and eat that too.
+Drink the wine, fish the peach from your glass, and eat that, too.

 Olives, walnuts, and rosemary